-LOS BANOS — Oakdale wrestling has a tendency to dominate tournaments, so it’s understandable why Golden Valley coach, Chopper Mello, was a little surprised his Cougars won the Morning Star Invitational in convincing fashion on Saturday.
+LOS BANOS — Oakdale High’s wrestling team has a tendency to dominate tournaments, so it’s understandable that Golden Valley coach Chopper Mello was a little surprised his Cougars won the Morning Star Invitational in convincing fashion on Saturday.

 “Oakdale is just a really solid program, a lot of tough, highly-ranked kids in the state,” Mello said.
 “We’re not really that same kind of team.
 We’ve got more just regular kids, so coming in, I didn’t really have expectations of beating them, to be honest with you.
 I thought it would be like, if we got second, that would be acceptable.

 “Our depth carries us.
 In this kind of tournament, that can win it.”

 Golden Valley placed 12 wrestlers on the medal stand in a tournament that gives medals to the top six places, and put six of them in championship matches.